- Year built

 Lines that have traded more than once in the public record — the building’s appreciation arc, apartment by apartment.

 Sales sourced from NYC Department of Finance recorded transfers (BBL 1-00912-0043) and verified listing data.
 Apartment-level facts (line, condition, asking-price context) curated and cross-verified by The Roebling Team research desk.
-Not all transactions cross-verify with ACRIS records — sponsor and LLC purchases sometimes record at stipulated values rather than market price.
+Not all transactions cross-verify with ACRIS records — sponsor and LLC purchases sometimes record at stipulated values rather than market price; square footage on co-ops is not officially recorded, figures shown are approximate.

 What to know if you’re buying